Networking the Republic of Letters, 1550-1750

-Established in 2009, and now in our second phase (2013-14), we are a collaborative, interdisciplinary research project based at the University of Oxford with generous funding from The Andrew W. Mellon Foundation.
+Established in 2009, we are a collaborative, interdisciplinary research project based at the University of Oxford with funding from The Andrew W. Mellon Foundation and the Arts and Humanities Research Council.
 We are using digital methods to reassemble and interpret the correspondence networks of the early modern period.

 The Letter Catchers by Annaliese Stoney for Cultures of Knowledge (with inspiration from Pier Francesco Mola)